TarwzDev/LauncherLess/README.md

 * Anti Cheat with Anti Multi Client and process detection of the Cheat Engine.

 ## Coming
-* Next function to be created: Customizable alerts in real time
+* Next function to be created: Customizable alerts in real time.

 ## Status